Jannik2099/gentoo-pinebookpro/README.md

 - Execute the script prepare.sh - it is recommended to not change the default options unless you really know what this will do, and what will break if you do.
 - Should the script fail you can run it again without having to unpack a new tarball.

-NOTE: there's a bug in glibc which causes EBADFD errors while in the chroot sometimes - rebooting and entering the chroot may fix this, it may not.
-Any help in debugging this is tremendeously welcome.
-This seems to only affect the systemd tarballs right now.

 From there on, do the usual tarball installation following the Gentoo Handbook.